microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 **Given** I've opened a project containing documents and I'm on the Tag Editor page.
 **When** I click "Run OCR on current document" in the canvas command bar
-**Then** I should see "Running OCR..." for the current docucment.
+**Then** I should see "Running OCR..." for the current document.
 When running OCR finishes, I should be able to view the document's updated OCR JSON file.

 #### Scenario Two ####